Stod (Plzeň-South District): History

 The first written mention of Stod is from 1235, when King Wenceslaus I of Bohemia left the village to the Chotěšov Abbey.
 In 1315, John of Bohemia promoted the village to a market town.
 By the period of King Charles IV in 1363, the town acquired more privileges, such as a judiciary, the right to use a town seal, and to keep the town's books.
 In 1544 the town was granted the privilege of establishing a malt-house and a brewery.
 By 1547 there was a post office and in 1550 Ferdinand I allowed the town to stage an annual fair.

 The market town was set back by the turmoil of the Thirty Years' War.
 By 1654, only about 230 residents remained in Stod.
-Consequently, tracts of land were distributed to German families from Bavaria to repopulate the region, which led to Germanization of Stod.
+Consequently, tracts of land were distributed to German families from Bavaria to repopulate the region, which led to Germanisation of Stod.
 By 1850, Stod had grown to approximately 1,500 residents and was promoted to a town.

 In 1863, a group of 83 people from Stod, led by the former military officer Martin Krippner, left to settle Puhoi in New Zealand.

 In 1938, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, most of the German population was expelled.